 See: Don’t start with an MVP.

-Rather, it should be about demonstrating traction for the idea by testing the core customer/problem (uvp), solution (demo), revenue (pricing) assumptions using an offer (not an MVP).
+Rather, it should be about demonstrating traction for the idea by testing the core customer/problem (uvp), solution (demo), and revenue (pricing) assumptions using an offer (not an MVP).

-From hundreds of bootcamps, we have found that irrespective of the environment (startup vs corporate) and/or domain (digital vs physical), 90 days is sufficient time to navigate stage 1 — problem/solution fit.
+From hundreds of bootcamps, we have found that irrespective of the environment (startup vs. corporate) and/or domain (digital vs. physical), 90 days is sufficient time to navigate stage 1 — problem/solution fit.

 Each has a clear mission measurable by the traction roadmap — leaving the teams to focus on achieving that mission through iterative learning and rapid experimentation — lean sprints.